Book a demo

 CRM Implementation: A 5-Step Guide for Recruiters

+You just got a shiny new recruitment CRM system.
+You’re excited, maybe nervous.
+This could be one of the best business decisions you’ll make.
 But hold up — there’s some bad news.
 63% of all CRM projects fail because of a poor CRM implementation process and lack of user adoption.
 Nobody wants to be part of that statistic.

 When choosing a CRM, you should consider the features that are most relevant to your business.
 For example, some systems offer applicant tracking systems (ATS), while others don’t.
 Some have built-in email marketing tools, while others require users to do it manually.
 Be sure to choose a platform that has the features you need!

-Cost of a CRM implementation
+Cost of a Recruitment CRM implementation

 Aside from the above-mentioned criteria, remember to take into account the CRM’s price and compare it against your set budget.